-- How does the behavior of bison differ from cattle in terms of forage requirements and patterns of movement?
+- Under the proposed changes to grazing and range improvement project management, how would Guidelines be conformed to and Rangeland Health Standards be achieved? - How does the behavior of bison differ from cattle in terms of forage requirements and patterns of movement?
 Are the allotments of sufficient size to accommodate bison behavior? - How would the BLM ensure that the appropriate number of AUMs are permitted for each allotment?